selcukKaraca/todoapp/SQLAlchemy.md

 Session=sessionmaker(bind=engine)
 session=Session()
 ```
-- at the end to make insetactionsions:
+- at the end to make actionsions:
 ```shell
 #query
 products=session.query(Product).all()